freeradical13/freeradical13.github.io/index.md

 If an atom has an equal number of protons and electrons, then it is neutral.
 If an atom has an unequal number of protons and electrons, then it is [ionized][ion] (if more protons - positively charged - then it's called a cation, and if more electrons - negatively charged - an anion).

-The number of nucleons is considered the [atomic mass number][atomic mass] (an atom's electrons' masses generally aren't considered because they're so much relatively lighter than the nucleons' masses).
+The number of nucleons is considered the [atomic mass number][] (an atom's electrons' masses generally aren't considered because they're so much relatively lighter than the nucleons' masses).

-The number of neutrons defines the element's [isotope][] which is represented as the element name followed by its atomic mass number (e.g. carbon-14), so the number of neutrons may be deduced from the isotope name by subtracting the number of protons.

 There are four main [states of matter][]: solid, liquid, gas, and plasma.

 The number of protons is considered the [atomic number][] and categorizes the atom in a class called a [chemical element][] (e.g. carbon is the chemical element class for any atom which has 6 protons).
 Chemical elements and their reactions are the basis of chemistry.

+[Atomic mass][] (m<sub>a</sub>) is measured in [unified atomic mass units][] (u or amu), also known as daltons (Da) and 1u is approximately the mass of a nucleon.
+For various reasons, 1u is defined more strictly as <code>1/12</code> of the mass of a Carbon-12 atom.
+[Atomic weight][] (A<sub>r</sub>) is a ratio of the average mass of atoms of an element in some sample to 1u.
+[Standard atomic weight][] (A<sub>r,std</sub>) is A<sub>r</sub> on Earth, reflecting the weighted average of isotope weights of an element on Earth.

+The number of neutrons defines the element's [isotope][] which is represented as the element name followed by its atomic mass number (e.g. Carbon-14), so the number of neutrons may be deduced from the isotope name by subtracting the number of protons.
+An isotope is abbreviated with the atomic mass number in a superscript to the left of the element letter; for example, <sup>14</sup>C.

 # Chemistry